Yann-GitHub/bloglist-app-reactQuery/README.md

-# Bloglist App
+# Bloglist App with React Query

-This is a simple bloglist application built using Node.js and Express.
-It allows users to create, read, update, and delete blog posts.
+This is a refactored version of the [bloglist-fullstack-app](https://github.com/Yann-GitHub/bloglist-fullstack-app) using Redux for state management and a more modular file structure.

 ## Installation

-1. Clone the repository: `git clone git@github.com:Yann-GitHub/bloglist-fullstack-app.git`
+1. Clone the repository: `git clone git@github.com:Yann-GitHub/bloglist-app-reactQuery.git`
-2. Navigate to the project directory: `cd bloglist-app`
+2. Navigate to the project directory: `cd bloglist-app-reactQuery`
 3. Install dependencies for both backend and frontend: `npm install`

 ## Usage